Gibbs measures for contact Anosov flows are all exponentially mixing: Introduction

 \bs

-{\bf Remark.} Here $\hat{\theta} \in (0,1)$ is such that the first-return time function $\tau \in \ff_{\hat{\theta}}(\hU)$.
-A more general result can be established.
+{\bf Remark.} The constant $\theta$ is defined by using some regularity properties of the flow -- see Sect.
+6.1 below for details.
+A slightly more general result can be established.
 Namely, one can prove the same result as above for every $f \in \ff_{\theta}$.
 This can be done repeating the lengthy approximation procedure in Sect.
-8 in \cite{St4}.
+8 in \cite{St5}.
 However the main consequences -- Corollary 1.3 below, as well as Theorems 1.1 and 1.3 -- will be the same\footnote{Except for a better constant $\alpha_0 > 0$ in Corollary 1.3.}.

 \bs

 A similar result for H\"older continuous functions (with respect to the Riemannian metric) looks a bit more complicated, since in general Ruelle transfer operators do not preserve any of the spaces $C^\alpha(\hU)$.
 However, they preserve a certain `filtration' $\cup_{0 < \alpha \leq \alpha_0} \clip (\hU)$.
 For $b\in \R$, $b \neq 0$, define the norm $\|.\|_{\alpha,b}$ on $\clip (\hU)$ by $\| h\|_{\alpha,b} = \|h\|_0 + \frac{|h|_{\alpha}}{|b|}$.